Lebanon Christians feel under siege; find hope in pope

 “To put myself in the shoes of Arab Christians all I can say is I watch their predicament with horror,” says Tarif Khalidi, a scholar of Islam and author of “The Muslim Jesus”.

-The Christians, Khalidi argues, “in many ways, were the agents of Westernization and the contacts between the (west) and Muslims in the awakening in the 19th century.
-It was a classic instance of Muslim-Christian renaissance.
-This symbiosis, if it is in any sense endangered, will be catastrophic,” extinguishing a vibrant history of tolerant coexistence.

-“Had there been a Nobel peace prize for the middle ages it would be given to Arabic civilization.
+“Had there been a Nobel peace prize for the middle ages it would be given to Arabic civilisation.
 I cannot see a more impressive record of inter-sectarian coexistence and pluralism.”

 Excitement and pride over the Pope’s visit have replaced fear and anxiety among Christians at least for now.